Alessandro Valignano: India, Macau and China

 In spring of 1574, Valignano sailed for Goa as the newly appointed Visitor to the Province of India. and the next year called the first Congregation of the Indian province, on Chorão near Goa.
 The nomination of a Neapolitan to supervise Portugal-dominated Asia was controversial, and his nationality led to conflicts with mission personnel, as would later his adaptationist and expansionist policies.

 As Visitor, it was his responsibility to examine and whenever necessary reorganize mission structures and methods throughout India, China, and Japan.
 He was given an enormous amount of leeway and discretion, especially for someone so young, and was answerable only to the Jesuit Superior General in Rome.
 His commanding presence was only increased by his unusual height, enough to "turn heads in Europe and to draw crowds in Japan".
-Father Luis Frois wrote that crowds of Japanese would gather await to them, impressed by the height of Valigano and the dark skin color of Yasuke, Valigano's valet of African origin.
+Father Luis Frois wrote that crowds of Japanese would gather await to them, impressed by the height of Valigano and the dark skin color of Yasuke, Valigano's valet of sub-Saharan African origin.
 Valignano formed a basic strategy for Catholic proselytism, which is usually called "adaptationism".
 He put the advance of Jesuits' influence above adherence to traditional Christian behavior.
 He attempted to avoid cultural frictions by making a compromise with local customs that other missionaries viewed as conflicting with Catholic values.
 His strategy was in contrast to those of mendicant orders including Franciscans and Dominicans, whom Valignano worked hard to block from entering Japan.
 This action eventually contributed to the Chinese Rites controversy.

 Soon after Valignano arrived in Portuguese Macau in September 1578, he realized that no missionary stationed in Macau had succeeded in establishing himself in mainland China.
 In his view, to improve the Jesuits' penetration rate into the country and their success at converting the locals, it was necessary first to learn to speak, read, and write the Chinese language.
 To this end, he wrote to the order's Superior in India, asking him to send to Macau a person who would be equal to the task, namely Bernardino de Ferraris (1537–1584).
 However, as de Ferraris was busy as the new rector of the Jesuits at Cochin, another Jesuit scholar, Michele Ruggieri, was sent to Macau.

 Valignano left Macau for Japan in July 1579, leaving behind instructions for Ruggieri, who was to arrive within days.
 Once Ruggieri started studying Chinese and realized the immensity of the task, he wrote to Valignano, asking him to send Matteo Ricci to Macau as well, to share the work.
 Forwarded by Valignano to the Order's Superior in India in 1580, Ruggieri's request was fulfilled, and Ricci joined him in Macau 7 August 1582.
 Together, the two were to become the first European scholars of China and the Chinese language.

 In 1594 Valignano founded St. Paul's college in Macau.